 At first, the episode struck me as rather incongruous: these soldiers, some of whom had a reputation for hard drinking and pay day brawling, who had probably only seen the inside of a church on church parades, had obviously been quite moved.
 I also said thank you to Rifleman Moore and, like the members of my patrol, I meant it.

-From there, the army flew him to Queen Elizabeth Military Hospital in Edgbaston, Birmingham.
-He remained there for seven months before returning to Northern Ireland.
-He would not return to the front line.
-At home, he received further treatment at Lagan Valley Hospital in Lisburn.
-For a time, Moore still wore a caliper on the injured leg.
+Billy sustained injuries while serving in Belgium.
+He went first to a military field hospital before flying to Queen Elizabeth Military Hospital, Birmingham.
+He spent 7 months there before returning to Northern Ireland.
+He would not return to front line fighting and at home, received further treatment at Lagan Valley Hospital, Lisburn, Co.
+Antrim.
+For some time, Billy wore a caliper on his wounded leg.

-Billy Moore lived in Lisburn after the war and in 2006, performed the official opening of a new lounge for the Royal British Legion.
-He was often quoted in local media with his memories from D-Day and the Normandy campaign.
+Rifleman Moore continued to live in Lisburn, Co.
+Antrim after the Second World War.
+In 2006, he performed an official opening of a new lounge for the Royal British Legion in the town.
+He often spoke to groups and the media about his time on D-Day and in the Normandy campaign.